lekoder/ktl/README.md

 It returns verbatim string (no escaping, etc) makin it useful for generation of configuration files.

-It should be augumented with HTML escaper when using on web.
+It should be augmented with HTML escaper when using on web.
 Escaping is not implemented by design.

 ## Usage
 ```javascript